1976 - Began as a Bible Study

 In July of 2001, St. John’s called The Rev. Brendan Y. Boone to serve as its fourth Pastor.
 Rev. Boone had been a deacon at New Life MCC in Norfolk, a long-time member and Clerk of the Mid-Atlantic District Committee, and most recently an Assistant Pastor at MCC-DC.
 Committed to “find them, bring them in, grow them up and send them out” Rev. Boone’s, stirring preaching and inspirational leadership blessed St. John’s with a new vision for ministry.
 Four clergy trained and were ordained with Rev. Boone’s leadership and many more lay leaders found their ministries.
-In 2014 Rev. Boone moved on from St. John’s at the end of December 2015 initially to follow her wife who made an essential career move to Florida.
+In 2014 Rev. Boone moved on from St. John’s at the end of December 2015 initially to follow his wife who made an essential career move to Florida.

 Look for us in our new home at 622 Maywood Avenue near Raleigh’s Farmer’s Market between Saunders and Lake Wheeler just off I-40.
 After many years in our own building on Glenwood we decided to find a more spacious building with more parking and all meeting spaces located on the same level.
 Come see what God has provided and what God is doing with us.